jsonMartin/wemoji/README.md

 - Cross-platform: Works on phones & browsers
 - Works with images taken from user’s camera, or uploaded images
 - Lightweight: 265K payload for entire app _(82.47KB gzipped)_
+- Serverless App: Everything that needs to run this app is contained within the client side bundle.
+Only back-end used is Microsoft's Face API!

 ## Tech Stack